Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 I'm telling a bit of a lie here, because I already had a good idea that using a single instance with a reverse proxy would be the cheapest and simplest option for starting out.
 But I did have to research ways of deploying reverse proxies using docker, and the costs of using serverless deployments behind a load balancer.
 In the end, the solution with the least headache, and the most discovery was to use the `nginx-proxy` container and a single static host.
 So once I had tested on a hastily constructed droplet that I could use `nginx-proxy` to automatically create subdomains and that they were reachable I was happy with my experimentation phase and quickly put together a pipeline.

 The first thing that I did once I had a plan that was actionable was to create a test environment and prove out my assumptions.
 Luckily they were correct and it was fairly smooth sailing.
-If it had been the case that for example, `nginx-proxy` was poorly maintained and it didn't work appropriately, or that I had made assumptions about how various parts of the static fit together such as nginx wasn't suitable for hosting jekyll sites then at this point I would have scrapped the stack and gone a different route.
+If it had been the case that for example, `nginx-proxy` was poorly maintained and it didn't work appropriately, or that I had made assumptions about how various parts of the stack fit together such as nginx wasn't suitable for hosting jekyll sites then at this point I would have scrapped the stack and gone a different route.
 Likely I would have looked at using Google Cloud Functions, or AWS Lambdas.

-If you look at the [pull request history](https://github.com/Penson122/personal-blog/pulls?q=is%3Apr+is%3Aclosed), you'll see that the first two were to add the demo site that comes with `jekyll init`, and a workflow and dockerfile for deploying this as a static site.
+If you look at the [pull request history](https://github.com/Penson122/personal-blog/pulls?q=is%3Apr+is%3Aclosed), you'll see that the first two were to add the demo site that comes with `jekyll new`, a dockerfile and a workflow to publish the container.
 This made it trivial test ways of deploying the site.
-All I had to do was `docker login` and `docker run` and I could deploy this site anywhere without any fuss.
+All I had to was pull and run the container on a host with docker installed.

 Having this single artefact with which to deploy the site meant that I could quickly innovate and prove out my unknowns, those being using a reverse proxy with multiple subdomains, and using docker to host the targets for those subdomains.